dotaheor/unify-Go-builtin-and-custom-generics/contracts.md

 * `T.kind`, means the kind of the type represented by `T`.
 * `T.value`, means an unspecified value of the type represented by `T`.
 * `T.name`, means the name of the type represented by `T`. `""` for unnamed types.
+* `T.signed`: whether or not the type represetned by `T` is a signed numeric type.
+   (Not a very elementary property.
+   There must be an aforementioned contract constrainting `T` to represent an integer or floating-point type to use this property.)
 * `T.orderable`, whether or not the values of the type represetned by `T` can be compared with `<` and `>`, etc.
+   (Not a very elementary property).
 * `T.comparable`, whether or not the type represetned by `T` represents a comparable type.
 * `T.embeddable`, whether or not ~~the type represetned by~~ `T` is embeddable.
-* `T.signed`: whether or not the type represetned by `T` is a signed numeric type.
-   (There must be an aforementioned contract constrainting `T` to represent an integer or floating-point type to use this property.)
 * `T.base`: the base type of the pointer type represetned by `T`.
    (There must be an aforementioned contract constrainting `T` to represent a pointer type).